jamesabel/longtaskrunnin/README.md

 the data elements in a class derived from Process don't actually contain data from the worker.

 This implementation has chosen to use `pickle` to deliver the data from the worker back to the consumer code.
+See the `InterprocessCommunication` class.
 It uses a temp directory to write and then read the data.
 The data is read in `interprocess_communication_read()` and that action deletes the pickle file.
 So, even though this data is rather global in that it lives in the file system, in effect that's not an issue since its in a temp directory and this implementation causes it to be ephemeral (is immediately cleaned up once the data is retrieved from the file system).

 ### Leaking threads from `QThread`